proycon/skosConverter/README.md

 - **Duplicate URIs**: Same URI used for multiple resources
 - **Missing labels**: Concepts without prefLabel or rdfs:label
 - **Circular references**: Concepts that reference each other in loops
+- **Self-references**: Concepts that have themselves as broader or narrower
 - **Multiple preferred labels**: More than one prefLabel per language on a concept

 ### Warnings (valid SKOS but worth attention)